Man writing in class

 Frequently Asked Questions

 Scholarship applications are available online beginning February 2.
 Applications and supporting documents must be submitted by 11:59 p.m.
-Pacific Time on May 15, 2026.
+Pacific Time on March 31, 2026.

 *FAFSA (Free Application for Federal Student Aid), FAFSA Submission Summary or SAI (Student Aid Index) documentation is not required.
 Please do not upload.

-Applicants must provide the most recent transcript from their high school or college.
-Applicants should request transcripts as soon as possible from an academic advisor, school counselor, the school registrar, the admissions and records office or online portal.
 Transcripts must clearly state your name, the school name, grade and credit hours earned for each course, calculated term and cumulative GPA, and the term in which each course was taken.
 It does not need to be an official transcript if it provides all the information needed.
 Applications without transcripts will not be considered.

 A student who withdraws from school or enrolls in less than a full-time course load must notify the Van R. Johnson Sutter Scholars program manager immediately.
 Call 800-537-4180 or email sutterscholars@scholarshipamerica.org.
 Any unused portion of a scholarship should be returned to the Van R. Johnson Sutter Scholars program.
 Scholarship awards cannot be deferred until the following academic year.